Paradroid: Reception

-When it originally came out it received 97 out of 100 in the Zzap!64 November 1985 issue with the comment "THE classic shoot em up" and receiving a "Gold Medal" where 98% is the highest score ever given in the magazine, once again 97 out of 100 with the remark "A game no C64 gamer should be without", in 1989 for the re-issued "Heavy Metal" Edition.
-In November 1988 it was selected the second best Shoot 'em up on the C64 and in December the same year it was selected the third best game by Zzap!64 magazine.
+When it originally came out, it received 97 out of 100 in the Zzap!64 November 1985 issue with the comment "THE classic shoot em up".
+It also received a "Gold Medal" where 98% is the highest score ever given in the magazine, once again 97 out of 100 with the remark "A game no C64 gamer should be without", in 1989 for the re-issued "Heavy Metal" Edition.
+In November 1988, it was selected the second best Shoot 'em up on the C64 and in December the same year, it was selected the third best game by Zzap!64 magazine.

 Info rated Paradroid four-plus stars out of five.
 Praising how all of the large game fit into the Commodore 64's memory, the magazine concluded that "if you like science fiction, arcade games, inspiring graphics, and intricate gameplay, you will LOVE Paradroid!".

 Paradroid 90 received "C+VG Hit" with a score of 93% in Computer and Video Games and was ranked the 22nd best game of all time by Amiga Power.